BrandonJohnGrenier/rora/README.md

     # Example 3: Creating a hand with an Array of cards.
     hand = Hand.new [Card.new("AS"), Card.new("KS"), Card.new("QS"), Card.new("JS"), Card.new("TS")]

-    # Example 4: Creating a hand with an Array of cards, using Card.to_cards
+    # Example 4: Creating a hand with an array of cards, using Card.to_cards
     hand = Hand.new Card.to_cards("AS,KS,QS,JS,TS")

 ### Hand Score